Nothing But The Whole Truth

 Truth is also associated with integrity, authenticity, character, and purpose.
 One of my favorite Osho quotes says, “Though society exists on phoniness.
 In your relationships where you can be true, don’t allow phoniness”.
-If you’re like me, the last thing you want is to be around someone being phony.

 And you don’t want to live in a way that leaves you feeling phony, less than your true self.
 You want to be all of you.

 You’re a dancer, Mom, banker, Uncle, entrepreneur, Auntie, mad-cookie-maker, runner, Dad, yogi, author, manager, cousin who’s full of all kinds of emotions and thoughts.

 Your body is unique to you.
 There’s not another one like it.
 And thanks to unique-body-magic, even some identical twins have birthmarks that distinguish them.

 And there’s no way to measure the good you came to do in the world.
 Your purpose is yours and yours alone.
 You will impact the world in ways that nobody else can.
 Why?
 Because they’re not you.

 You’re a living quilt of talents, gifts, feelings, thoughts, abilities, questions, strengths, challenges and insights all perfectly blended into a unique pattern.
 When you unfurl your genius, you warm the world in your own special way.